What is Microsoft Teams?

 Additionally, OneDrive and Teams allow the recovery of a certain number of versions for a specific file.
 Visit the Microsoft Support knowledge base to learn more about this feature.

 Microsoft Teams and OneDrive do not undergo regular backups.
-If you store valuable or regulated research data, it is recommended that you keep a recurring backup copy of the information outside OneDrive/Teams.
+If you store valuable or regulated research information, it is recommended that you keep a recurring backup copy of the information outside OneDrive/Teams.

 Note: There is no reason for concern about accidental data loss due to the redundancy built into the architecture.

-If UBC’s Microsoft Teams or OneDrive are not suitable for your research project, some alternative storage solutions are offered by UBC and other service providers.
-For more information about these alternatives, contact arc.support@ubc.ca to schedule a consultation with one of our subject matter experts.
+If UBC Microsoft Teams or OneDrive are not suitable for your research project, some alternative storage solutions are offered by UBC and other service providers.
+For more information about these alternatives, visit our UBC Research Storage Finder page or contact arc.support@ubc.ca to schedule a consultation with one of our subject matter experts.

-Microsoft Teams and OneDrive allow information to be accessed and shared with external collaborators (non-UBC users), but with limited tool functionality, notably:
+Microsoft Teams and OneDrive allow information to be accessed and shared with external collaborators (non-UBC users).

 Use Case | Teams | OneDrive |